 Before founding her own firm twenty-five years ago, Elaine was a senior environmental attorney at Jones Day Reavis & Pogue (Atlanta, 1992-94), an attorney with the U.S. EPA (Atlanta, 1989-92), an associate with Kilpatrick Stockton, LLP, practicing in the areas of commercial finance, real estate, and bankruptcy (Atlanta, 1983-89), and a judicial clerk for Chief Judge Gilbert S. Merritt on the United States Court of Appeals, 6th Circuit (Nashville, 1982-83).

-Elaine and her husband, Jim Levine, a partner with Baker Hostetler, have three children: Olivia Arnold (Harvard College class of 2008, Director of Ecommerce with Bic Corporation, married to Billy Arnold, strategy with Primerica), Eleanor German (Williams College class of 2011, MSW at Washington University in St. Louis, Notre Dame Law School class of 2018, attorney with the Taft firm in Cincinnati, married to Dr. Konstantin German, cardiology fellow at U. of Cincinnati), and Theodore (Harvard College class of 2016, computer developer with a quantitative trading firm in Chicago).
-Elaine enjoys her three grandchildren, two book clubs, scrapbooking, working out with her trainer, and entertaining (pre-COVID) with her husband in their historic Buckhead home.
+Elaine and her husband, Jim Levine, a partner with Baker Hostetler, have three children: Olivia Arnold (Harvard College class of 2008, Director of Ecommerce with Bic Corporation, married to Billy Arnold, strategy with Primerica), Eleanor German (Williams College class of 2011, MSW at Washington University in St. Louis, Notre Dame Law School class of 2018, attorney with an estate planning and probate law firm in Cincinnati, married to Dr. Konstantin German, cardiologist in private practice), and Theodore (Harvard College class of 2016, computer developer with a quantitative trading firm in Chicago engaged to Sophie Frishberg, an attorney with Kirkland and Ellis).
+Elaine enjoys her three grandchildren, couples book club, scrapbooking, working out with her trainer, and entertaining with her husband in their historic Buckhead home.

 Elaine is a Phi Beta Kappa graduate of Harvard University (A.B., 1979, magna cum laude) and The Yale Law School (J.D., 1982).